-Since 2003, we have completed a series of nine acquisitions and two charter consolidations.
+Since 2003, we have completed a series of ten acquisitions and two charter consolidations.
 We have sought to integrate the banks we acquire into our existing operational platform and enhance stockholder value through the creation of efficiencies within the combined operations.
 In conjunction with our strategic acquisition growth, we strive to reposition and improve the loan portfolio and deposit mix of the banks we acquire.
 Following our acquisitions, we focus on identifying and disposing of problematic loans and replacing them with higher quality loans generated organically.
 In addition, we have focused on growth in our commercial loan portfolio, which we believe generally offers higher return opportunities than our consumer loan portfolio, primarily by hiring additional talented bankers, particularly in our metropolitan markets, and incentivizing our bankers to expand their commercial banking relationships.
 We also seek to increase our most attractive deposit accounts primarily by growing deposits in our community markets and cross-selling our depository products to our loan customers.

 Our principal objective is to continue to increase stockholder value and generate consistent earnings growth by expanding our commercial banking franchise both organically and through strategic acquisitions.
 We believe our strategy of selectively acquiring and integrating community banks has provided us with economies of scale and improved our overall franchise efficiency.
 We expect to continue to pursue strategic acquisitions and believe our targeted market areas present us with many and varied acquisition opportunities.
 We are also focused on continuing to grow organically and believe the markets in which we operate currently provide meaningful opportunities to expand our commercial customer base and increase our current market share.
-We believe our geographic footprint, which is strategically split between growing metropolitan markets, such as Kansas City and Wichita, and stable community markets within Western Kansas, Western Missouri and Topeka, provides us with access to low cost, stable core deposits in community markets that we can use to fund commercial loan growth in our metropolitan markets.
+We believe our geographic footprint, which is strategically split between growing metropolitan markets, such as Kansas City and Wichita, and stable community markets within Western Kansas, Western Missouri, Topeka and Northern Arkansas, provides us with access to low cost, stable core deposits in community markets that we can use to fund commercial loan growth in our metropolitan markets.
 We strive to provide an enhanced banking experience for our customers by providing them with a comprehensive suite of sophisticated banking products and services tailored to meet their needs, while delivering the high-quality, relationship-based customer service of a community bank.

-Highlights for the Year Ended December 31, 2015
+Highlights for the Year Ended December 31, 2016

-- Net income allocable to common stockholders of \$10.1 million for the year ended December 31, 2015, compared to \$8.3 million for the previous year ended December 31, 2014, a 22.3% increase. - Earnings per diluted share of \$1.54 for the year ended December 31, 2015, compared to \$1.30 for the year ended December 31, 2014, an 18.5% increase. - Total loans held for investment of \$960.4 million at December 31, 2015, an increase of \$234.5 million as compared to December 31, 2014, a 32.3% increase. - Total deposits of \$1.22 billion at December 31, 2015, an increase of \$234.7 million as compared to December 31, 2014, a 23.9% increase. - Total assets of \$1.59 billion at December 31, 2015, an increase of \$411.2 million as compared to December 31, 2014, a 35.0% increase. - Book value per common share of \$18.37 and tangible book value per common share of \$15.97 at December 31, 2015.
+- Net income allocable to common stockholders of \$9.4 million for the year ended December 31, 2016, compared to \$10.1 million for the previous year ended December 31, 2015, a 7.4% decrease. - Total loans held for investment of \$1.38 billion at December 31, 2016, compared to \$954.8 million at December 31, 2015, an increase of \$423.3 million, or 44.1%. - Total deposits of \$1.63 billion at December 31, 2016, compared to \$1.22 billion at December 31, 2015, an increase of \$414.5 million, or 34.1%. - Total assets of \$2.19 billion at December 31, 2016, compared to \$1.59 billion at December 31, 2015, an increase of \$606.5 million, or 38.2%. - Book value per common share of \$22.09 at December 31, 2016, compared to \$18.37 at December 31, 2015, an increase of \$3.72, or 20.3%. - Tangible book value per common share of \$16.64 at December 31, 2016, compared to \$15.97 at December 31, 2015, an increase of \$0.67, or 4.2%.